kyleherzog/EnumTools/README.md

 ### Minimum/Maximum Values
 Access to the minimum and maximum values of a given enum can be found using the `Enum<T>` class.

+### Group Name Methods
 `Enum<T>` also provides the InfoByGroup and GroupNames methods to get aggregate details about DisplayAttribute Group properties.

+### Parsing Short Names
+String values that match an enum value's DisplayAttribute ShortName property can be parsed into their matching enum value using the TryParseShortName and ParseShortName methods of `Enum<T>`.

 ## License
 [Apache 2.0](LICENSE)